United We Stand - END THE PANDEMIC OF RACISM

 Board of Directors

-Micheal Taahir Prather, Chairman of the Board
+Micheal Taahir Prather, Secretary of the Board

 Micheal Prather is employed at Timelist, Inc and works remotely from his home in Georgia.
 He is one of the co-founders of Timelist Group.
 Mr. Prather has played an instrumental role in the formulation of many of the program modules and establishing a presence in the San Francisco Bay Area.
 In addition to being a father and grandfather, he spends a lot of his time mentoring and being a support to many formerly incarcerated men and women.